- Series: Lorimer Deal With It

 PARIS ALLEYNE is a comic-book artist.
 He has done work as a colourist for Ninja Turtle, Ghostbuster, GI Joe, Captain Canuck, and Riftworld comics.
 His art has appeared in Black Comix Returns and his own independent Haven comics.
 Paris lives in Toronto, Ontario.

 "Spotlights real-life situations that young readers will be able to relate to."

 "The accessible language of the text is meant to appeal to pre-teen and teenage readers ...
 Teachers and counselors might find this book useful as a discussion starter."

-From keeping secrets to staying safe on the internet, this book looks at issues relating to privacy and how kids can cope with the conflicts that arise when trust is broken.$12.95, PaperbackInterest ages: 9+Arguing: Deal with it word by word looks at the reasons why communication breaks down during arguments and suggests effective ways for young people to manage verbal disputes before they escalate into fullscale conflicts.$24.95, HardcoverInterest ages: 9+Reading level: Grade 6
+A timely resource for helping kids understand and resolve conflicts stemming from homophobia and bullying$12.95, PaperbackInterest ages: 9+Lexile Reading Level: 850LArguing: Deal with it word by word looks at the reasons why communication breaks down during arguments and suggests effective ways for young people to manage verbal disputes before they escalate into fullscale conflicts.$12.95, PaperbackInterest ages: 9+Reading level: Grade 6

 Everyone has suffered from bullying at some time in their lives.
 This book explains how to identify it and gain the skills to deal with it.$24.95, HardcoverInterest ages: 9+Reading level: Grade 5